-IECD-537 Research and Design, 4 semester credits
+IECD-537 Research and Design

 This is an advanced class in designing, conducting and reporting research.
 The course focuses on giving students practical experience in various critical aspects of conducting scientific research.

 Students successfully completing this class will be able to: